ibm-cloud-docs/key-protect/import-root-keys.md

 ### Step 1: Create a transport key
 {: #create-transport-key}

 Transport keys are currently a beta feature.
-Beta features can change at any time, and future updates might introduce changes are incompatible with the latest version.
+Beta features can change at any time, and future updates might introduce changes that are incompatible with the latest version.
 {: important}

 Create a transport key for your service instance by making a `POST` call to the following endpoint.